 The Swiss watchmaker plans to limit the timekeeper’s production to only 500 pieces, which doesn’t make it super exclusive, but at least greatly diminishes chances of you (or your spouse) meeting another lady wearing the same timepiece.

-It is not really clear what kind of alterations the caliber was subjected to, but I may guess that the modification was limited to re-decorating the old engine and removing at least one of its functions: the simple calendar module.
+It is not clear what kind of alterations the caliber was subjected to, but I may guess that the modification was limited to re-decorating the old engine and removing at least one of its functions: the simple calendar module.
 While the gadget’s functionality was diminished, this allowed the brand to implement a trendy “double open-heart” design with both the balance wheel and a small part of the going train being visible through a pair of circular cut-outs in the lower half of the dial at 4 and 7 o’clock.

 The movement is enclosed inside a mid-sized round case made of 316L stainless steel.
-Measuring just 34 millimeters in diameter (with a total length of 40 millimeters if you factor in the pair of short lugs,) the case seems to be of just the right size for a modern woman.
+Measuring just 34 millimeters in diameter (with a total length of 40 millimeters if you factor in the pair of short lugs,) the case is of just the right size for a modern woman.
 At 11 millimeters top to bottom, it is a bit too thick for my taste, but not to the degree of becoming inconvenient.

 Although the choice of metal may look a bit too plebeian for some customers, the case is nicely sculpted, is finely polished and looks very dressy, especially when combined with 54 diamonds set on its round bezel.

-Very nice watch, indeed.
+A nice trinket, indeed.

 Photos: Armand Nicolet